 It is unclear whether Montagu ran away from Westminster because he did not enjoy his time at the school, or due to wanderlust, but eventually his behaviour pushed his parents too far, and he was sent to the West Indies under the charge of a tutor.
 According to his own, embellished tale of his life, he spent three years there, but returned to England in 1733 to test the patience of his parents further.

 Upon his return, Montagu married a woman known only as Sally, a washerwoman considerably older than his then twenty years.
-His interest in the marriage lasted only a few weeks, by some accounts, and he left her soon afterwards, although he did continue to pay a small annuity to her until his death.
+His interest in the marriage lasted only a few weeks, by some accounts, and he left her soon afterwards, although he did continue to pay Sally a small annuity until his death.
 He remained legally married to her despite this pensioned separation, but the marriage was kept quiet by his family and he was once again sent abroad, while his father received legal advice on breaking the entail on the Wortley estates, with a view to disinheriting his wayward son.

 Montagu’s relationship with his parents was strained.
 He was forbidden from contacting his father until he could ‘act with more prudence than a downright Idiot’.
 His father was already reportedly paying annuities to two women on Montagu’s behalf, and was being contacted regarding the numerous other debts he had accrued.
 It is believed that at this point Montagu was in league with highwaymen and was doing little to endear himself to either his father or his mother.